 Roth and traditional IRAs have a lot of things in common: both carry contribution limits that dictate how much you’re allowed to put into the account each year, and in most cases, you’ll need to wait until age 59 ½ to start making withdrawals unless you want to get hit with a penalty.

-But Roth IRAs in particular are pretty spiffy retirement tools: because you pay taxes on the money before it goes into the account, the investments are allowed to grow — and later be withdrawn — tax-free.
+But Roth IRAs in particular are pretty spiffy retirement planning tools: because you pay taxes on the money before it goes into the account, the investments are allowed to grow — and later be withdrawn — tax-free.

 Additionally, because you’ve already paid taxes on Roth IRA contributions, you’re allowed to take those out whenever you want.
-It’s just the earnings that have some strings attached.
-So, you get some more flexibility with your funds in the near term, and a long-term payoff on your investment gains.
+It’s just the Roth IRA earnings that have some strings attached.
+So, you get some more flexibility with your money in the near term, and a long-term payoff on your investment gains.

 But still, there are some important restrictions to keep in mind when opening a Roth account — if you don’t understand them, you might end up running into taxes and fees after all.

 Specifically, you may have heard of the Roth IRA five-year rule.
 As it turns out, there are actually three important Roth five-year rules to keep in mind, which we’ll dive into below, but the gist of all these rules is that your earnings can’t be withdrawn tax-free until the account is at least five years old.

 The Roth IRA five-year rule on withdrawals states that you cannot make a tax-free Roth IRA withdrawal of earnings without waiting five years from the first tax year the account was funded.
 If you do, you’ll pay standard income taxes on the withdrawal, along with that nasty 10% early withdrawal penalty if you’re not yet age 59 ½.
 In other words, you’ll lose the main benefit of a Roth IRA – to avoid taxes on your investment gains.